tevaughan/modgraph/README.md

 The first example gives the idea about what each graph is.
 The second gives an idea of the structure that one can find.

-Note, however, that when `modgraph`'s Makefile launches the viewer, though, one can spin the three-dimensional model around in real-time.
 Sometimes the complexity of the graphs for a large modulus makes it so that the structure cannot be fully appreciated by viewing from a single point of view.
+Note that when `modgraph`'s Makefile launches the viewer, one can spin the three-dimensional model around in real-time.

 ### First, consider N = 8.